Aliza Bloch: Political career

-Bloch ran unsuccessfully for mayor of Beit Shemesh in 2013.
-This was attributed to the fact that HaBayit HaYehudi, then under Naftali Bennet, turned their back on Bloch and sided with Eli Cohen for anti-Chareidi candidate.
+Bloch was selected as a candidate for mayor of Beit Shemesh in 2013 for the Bayit Yehudi party.
+However two and a half months before the election, the party, then under Naftali Bennet, switched their support and supported independent candidate Eli Cohen instead.
 Five years later, in 2018, she defeated 10-year incumbent mayor Moshe Abutbul by 533 votes.
 Bloch was widely seen as a dark horse candidate and campaigned on a platform of providing better services and infrastructure in Beit Shemesh.
 Bloch, a Religious Zionist candidate, pledged to unite and accommodate the city's Haredi, secular, and American oleh populations.
 Bloch was endorsed by a wide spectrum of Israeli political parties, including Jewish Home, Likud, Labor, Kulanu, and Yesh Atid.

 During the summer of 2019, Bloch sustained harsh criticism from the Haredi sector over a spate of demolitions of illegally-built synagogues, with workers removing the spray-painted (in Hebrew) slogan "Aliza Bloch = Hitler" from a wall.
 Other graffiti labeled her a terrorist.
 On 1 August, a Beit Shemesh synagogue built on Israel Lands Authority property was demolished by the government, with residents blaming the municipality for not interceding enough on their behalf.
 A few days later, Haredim protested the mistreatment of many families who claimed they were ignored in their basic education and religious needs.
-In 2021, Bloch fired seven council members [from Degel, Agudah and Likud] for allegedly preventing the development of the city. later, they solved their disagreement.
+In 2021, Bloch fired seven council members (from Haredi parties Degel HaTorah, Agudat Yisrael and from the Likud) for allegedly preventing the development of the city.
+Later, they solved their disagreement.